Mid-Year Climbing Safety Standards Updates

 Watercraft Trips - Non-Designated Swim Areas

-• The minimum ratio of water safety supervisors to students at the swimming area and in the water is:
+• The minimum ratio at the swimming area and in the water is:

-• 2 supervisors for up to 10 students:
+• 2 Teachers/Monitors for up to 10 students:

-• 1 supervisor must be a certified water safety supervisor.
+• 1 Teacher/Monitor must be a certified Water Safety Supervisor.

-• 1 supervisor must be trained in waterfront emergency procedures (water safety supervision certification is not required).
+• 1 Teacher/Monitor must be trained in waterfront emergency procedures (water safety supervision certification is not required).

 • The maximum number of students in the water at one time must not exceed 20.